iliapopov17/dstu/README.md

 **_Input_**

+1. input txt file with the list of accession numbers and organisms names
+2. input txt file with the list of accession numbers and phylogenetic order of microorganism host
+3. output file
+4. manually created color map

 ```python
 # Example usage:
 # To use with a user-defined color map:
 get_itol_dataset("demo_data/accession_organism.txt", "demo_data/accession_order.txt", "demo_data/dataset_for_iTOL.txt", color_map)
 ```

-Input:
-1. input txt file with the list of accession numbers and organisms names
-2. input txt file with the list of accession numbers and phylogenetic order of microorganism host
-3. output file
-4. manually created color map

 **_Output_**